 2. Don’t Look at Their Social Media

 How often do you check this person’s Facebook, Instagram, or Twitter?
 A crucial part of letting go of someone means that you have to remove this person from your life—even digitally.
-By continuing to follow this person on social media and constantly checking to see what he or she’s up, you’re still letting this person influence your behavior and keep a lingering presence in your daily life.
-In many cases, his or her posts, pictures, and tweets will only leave you feeling sad or upset and cause you even more pain.
-If you want to move on, you have to stop letting this person maintain a lasting impact on you and take the lead on unfollowing or muting him or her.
+By continuing to follow this person on social media and constantly checking to see what they're up to, you’re still letting this person influence your behavior and keep a lingering presence in your daily life.
+In many cases, the posts, pictures, and tweets will only leave you feeling sad or upset and cause you even more pain.
+If you want to move on, you have to stop letting this person maintain a lasting impact on you and take the lead on unfollowing them.

 3. Look for Ways to Improve Your Own Life

-If you decide to let someone go, you should think of it as the perfect opportunity to let something else into your life, whatever that may be.
+If you decide to let someone go, think of it as the perfect opportunity to let something else into your life, whatever that may be.
 Rather than spending your time thinking about this person and replaying every conversation, shift your focus to something more productive.
 For instance, rather than being weighed down by the fact that this person broke up with you, why not lift weights at the gym and break a personal record?
 By taking the energy that you were going to spend mulling over this person and redirecting it toward something truly beneficial and worthwhile, you're able to let go by saying hello to something far more positive.

 4. Recognize That You’re Not Alone